VrushabhDamle/sky130CircuitDesignWorkshop/README.md

 - The ideal and actual Input-Output characteristics of an inverter were observed

 ![1631346101863](https://user-images.githubusercontent.com/89193562/132940629-2c46f46d-d9a6-4c3b-9615-45f88bac7944.jpg)

+Figure 23.
+The snap shot of the ideal Input-Output characteristics of an Inverter

 ![1631345938506](https://user-images.githubusercontent.com/89193562/132940634-1688436a-cf57-41d7-82d8-70e0512a1154.jpg)

+Figure 24.
+The snap shot of the actual Input-Output characteristics of an Inverter with finite slope

 - In the above diagram, the terms stated are explained as follows:
     - Vil is Input Low Voltage (Vil could be Vdd/4)